 If possible, we recommend trying to use Pantone colors when creating your artwork.
 Pantone colors tend to match the best from computer screen to real-life prints.
 Please note that your flag colors will be lighter than what you see on your screen.
 The RGB colors on your monitor will make the colors brighter than they actually are.

-Hopefully, after reading this article, you now know what to tell your client when they want you to explain CMYK vs RGB.
+Hopefully, after reading this article, you now know what to tell your client when they want you to explain CMYK vs RGB and the ins and outs of color matching.
 Be sure to always send a design proof to your clients for approval, if they provide you files in RGB.
 Otherwise, you will be receiving an angry phone call.

 CMYK vs RGB : RGB colors are made up of RGB lights, which is what you see on your computer screen or television.
 CMYK is made up of ink, which mixes to create colors, similarly to when creating paint colors.
 Because of this, RGB colors cannot be achieved in CMYK spectrum.
 All signs that we produce are in CMYK, therefore you must always design in CMYK color modes.

 FFN cannot guarantee color matching with custom orders.
 CMYK and Pantone color codes are best when providing color codes.